 The Company has an incentive stock plan, the Amended and Restated 2011 Equity Incentive Plan (the "2011 Plan"), and has granted stock options to employees, non-employee directors and consultants from the 2011 Plan.
 Options granted under the 2011 Plan may be Incentive Stock Options or Non-statutory Stock Options, as determined by the Administrator at the time of grant.
-On June 16, 2020, the Company's stockholders approved an amendment to the 2011 Plan to increase the number of shares authorized for issuance under the 2011 Plan to a total of 14,000,000.
-As of September 30, 2020, there were 5,129,109 shares remaining available for issuance under the 2011 Plan.
+As of March 31, 2021, there were 5,169,561 shares remaining available for issuance under the 2011 Plan.